jupyterlab/jupyterlab/tutorial/extensions.md

 - Extensions are activated explicitly through the Application [instance](https://github.com/phosphorjs/phosphide/blob/master/src/core/application.ts#L71).

 The default extensions in the application include:
-- Command palette - Adds a command palette widget to the sidebar.
+- Command palette - Adds the command palette widget to the sidebar.
 - Widget manager - Manages comm channels for ipywidgets.
 - Terminal - Adds the ability to create command prompt terminals.
 - Shortcuts - Provides the default set of shortcuts for the application.